AlekzNet/Cisco-ASA-ACL-toolkit/README.md

   --acl ACL    Cisco ASA ACL filename
   --sd SD      Where to search: source, dest or both --noany      Ignore 'any' in the ACLs
+  --deny       Search 'deny' rules only
+  --permit     Search 'permit' rules only

 ```

 Examples: